global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 dealing with text and files.
 If you're a little overwhelmed with all

-, you'll be pleased to know
+that I've said about global, you'll be pleased to know

-is notably simpler, and all the remaining
+that substitute is notably simpler, and all the remaining

-commands are very much simpler, than global
+commands are very much simpler, than global.

 After that, future parts of this tutorial will deal with visual mode; easier and more fun than line mode any day.